-Just because a car is regularly maintained, it does not mean it is safe from road misfortunes.
+Just because a car is regularly maintained, does not mean it is safe from road misfortunes.
 Vehicle breakdowns can still happen regardless and this is something motorists must be ready to get through at all times as a part of risk reduction.

 Preparedness against road misfortunes is vital.
 It means as a driver, before commencing a trip, you have to make sure that your vehicle is loaded with a spare tire along with your car emergency kit list.
 Saving your trusted towing and roadside assistance company’s phone number will also come in handy in case your problem becomes unmanageable.